 Do Electric Car Tyres Wear Slower than Normal Car Tyres?

-Jack Dreyer | Monday 11th April 2022 10:30am
+Jack Dreyer | Monday 18th September 2023 10:30am

 Since electric cars are a fairly new phenomenon, we don’t all know exactly how they measure up to our petrol-guzzling regular vehicles.
 Do they last longer?
 Do they cost more?
-And do their tyres wear out quicker?
+And do their tyres wear out sooner?

 Read on to find out exactly how much life you can expect to get out of your electric car tyres and why.